MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 ## OpenTelemetry

 Starting with MSAL 4.58.0, the library supports [OpenTelemetry](https://opentelemetry.io/) - a set of APIs that enable instrumentation, generation, and collection of telemetry data in a consistent and standardized manner.
-To get started, ensure that you have:
+To get started, ensure that you;

 1. Installed the latest version of [MSAL.NET](https://www.nuget.org/packages/Microsoft.Identity.Client).
 1. Added the [OpenTelemetry](https://www.nuget.org/packages/OpenTelemetry#readme-body-tab) package dependency to your project.